Departments and Classes

 Middle School Performing Arts Courses

-The Middle School performing arts program includes a progression of formal classes in dance, drama, music, and production technology, and an array of performing ensembles.
-Additional performing arts workshops (such as dance choreography) and private music lessons are also available in the fee-based Afterschool Enrichment program.
+The Middle School performing arts program helps foster the artistic, intellectual, and social-emotional growth of our students.
+The program includes a progression of curricular classes in dance, drama, music, production technology, and music ensembles.
+Additional performing arts opportunities include the Middle School Play as well as the fee-based dance choreography workshop and private music lessons offered through the Afterschool Enrichment program.

 Grades 6 and 7

-In formal classes that meet twice a week, students gain skills and experience in various performing arts disciplines.
-Over the two-year span, students spend one full semester in each of the following: dance, drama, general music, and production technology.
-These four classes are exploratory, experiential, and connected thematically.
+Performing arts classes meet twice a week.
+Over the two-year span, students develop skills and gain experience by spending one full semester in dance, drama, general music, and production technology.
+These four classes are exploratory, experiential, collaborative, and connected to each other thematically.

-The eighth-grade theater class builds on the sixth-grade and seventh- grade performing arts classes and includes a range of exploration, from public speaking and writing monologues and scenes to acting and collaborating on a full-grade culminating performance.
+The eighth-grade theater class builds on the sixth-grade and seventh-grade performing arts classes.
+Students explore a range of topics, including theater for social change, public speaking, character development through monologue study, and, finally, collaboration on a full-grade culminating performance.
 This yearlong experiential class, which is thematically tied to the integrated English and history programs, encourages students to apply their skills as expressive performers, make connections across their academic experience, and strengthen their sense of community.

 Grades 6–8 Ensembles

-Sixth graders are introduced to ensemble music through Band, Chamber Ensemble, or Chorus.
-Seventh and eighth graders are combined for more advanced Band, Chamber Ensemble, or Chorus.
-All the ensembles rehearse twice a week and perform at formal music concerts in the winter and the spring.
+Sixth graders are introduced to ensemble music-making and develop foundational skills through Band 6, Chorus 6, or String Ensemble 6.
+Seventh and eighth graders come together for more advanced ensemble experiences in Band 7–8, Chorus 7–8, or String Ensemble 7–8.
+The ensembles rehearse twice a week, and their shared, collaborative journey culminates in performances at music concerts in the winter and spring.
 They also share their work with the Middle School community at assemblies during the school day.

 Middle School Athletic Philosophy And Program